Consequences of Not Paying Your Home Loan EMI on Time

 You’ll get credit score damage, a late payment fee, interest will increase, as well as cause property seizure and loan default.

-Yes, it will affect your credit score.
+Yes, it will have an impact on your credit score.

 Yes, but you’ll incur late payment penalties.